PeterWong327/study-guide-notes/javascript.md

 - What does stopImmediatePropagation do?
   - stopImmediatePropagation stops event bubbling AND prevent handlers on the current element from running.
 No other handlers would execute.

+- What is event delegation?
+  - Event delegation utilizes event bubbling to apply a single handler to multiple elements through the common ancestor (using onclick on the common ancestor).